 In 1990, the year 2020 seemed like a faraway place.
 Everything would be digital; we’d all own hover-cars, light switches are a thing of the past, and we’d all eat astronaut food.

-But I guess it’s safe to say that reality couldn’t even be more different: tires still get our cars moving, light switches are pretty much still around, and the most significant culinary innovation within recent years is avocado toast.
+But I guess it’s safe to say that reality couldn’t even be more different: tires still get our cars moving, light switches are pretty much still around, and the most significant culinary innovation in recent years is avocado toast.

 I encountered the closest thing to this ideal future recently.
 While browsing the internet, I found the LIFX smart LED light bulb.
 This light bulb was different from the traditional ones.
-This smart light-bulb no longer required switches.
+This smart light bulb no longer required switches.
 All I needed to get it going was WiFi and a smartphone.

-We have also recently tried out and reviewed the Philips Hue range of smart bulbs and were very impressed with them, now its LIFX turn.
+We have also recently tried out and reviewed the Philips Hue range of smart bulbs and were very impressed with them, now it’s LIFX turn.
 Philips Hue vs LIFX brings it on.

 LIFX Wi-Fi Smart LED Light Bulb review